i05nagai/memorandum/language/english_speaking.md

         * to form opinions about sth without having the necessary information or facts; to make guessess
         * I'm just speculating about what happened
     * trade
+* speculative
+    * done for profit
+        * a speculative venture
+    * based on guess
+        * Our forecast for next year is speculative
+    * guess
+        * based on guess and not on information
+        * the article was dismissed as highly speculative
+        * bizarre and speculative theories
+    * trade
+    * job
 * theorize
 * hypothetico
 * hypothetico-deductive